Demographics of the 110th United States Congress: Race/ethnicity

 Robert William Wilcox, a Native Hawaiian who served as Hawaiian territorial delegate from 1900 to 1903, was the first Pacific Islander chosen to serve in Congress.
-Dalip Singh Saund (served 1957-63) was the first South Asian American in Congress and is one of only two Indian Americans to be elected to the legislature.
+Dalip Singh Saund (served 1957–63) was the first South Asian American in Congress and is one of only two Indian Americans to be elected to the legislature.
 Hiram Fong, who served three decades in the Senate from 1959 to 1977, remains the sole Chinese American member to have ever entered Congress.
 Daniel Inouye (serving since 1959) was the first Japanese American in the House and later the first in Senate.
 Patsy Mink (served 1965-77 and again from 1990 to 2002) was the first Asian American woman in Congress.
 Daniel Akaka (serving since 1977) is thus far the only native Hawaiian to serve in either the House or the Senate.
 Jay Kim, who was born in Seoul and served from 1993 to 1999, remains as the only Korean American to have entered Congress, while current congressman David Wu became the first Taiwanese American representative in 1999.
 Bobby Scott, elected in 1993, is the only member of Congress to have Filipino ancestry.

 Only five members of the U.S. Senate have been of Asian American or Pacific Islander backgrounds.
 Four of these politicians have been from Hawaii, with senators Hiram Fong, Spark Matsunaga, and Daniel Akaka providing a continuous hold for this ethnic group on a Class I seat from that state since its inception.
 Daniel Inouye has held the state's other Senate seat for all but four years of statehood.
-Samuel Hayakawa (in office 1977-83) of California is the only other Asian to have served in the upper house.
+Samuel Hayakawa (in office 1977–83) of California is the only other Asian to have served in the upper house.
 Hayakawa is actually of Japanese Canadian descent, but worked as a college professor in the United States.

 Jewish Americans (29 members of the House and 13 members of the Senate) have a level of political incorporation that is much greater than their voting population would suggest (2% of the population).

 Compared with the primarily European American, African American, Latino, and Asian/Pacific American communities, American Indians, comprising 1.5% of the population, are the most underrepresented group.
-Tom Cole, a Chickasaw, Markwayne Mullen, Sharice Davids, and Deb Haaland are the only registered American Indians currently in the House.
+Tom Cole, Markwayne Mullin, Sharice Davids, and Deb Haaland were the only registered American Indians in the House during the 110th Congress.
 Tracking Native American members of Congress is complex, since many people of mixed blood are not registered as part of the American Indian population.
 Charles Curtis, who was three-quarters Native American and had ancestries from various tribes, was elected in 1892 as the first U.S. representative from this group.
 Curtis accomplished several other firsts during his political tenure.
 He became the first American Indian to serve in the US Senate (in office 1907-13 and 1915–29), to lead a major party (served as Republican Senate Majority Leader from 1925 to 1929), and to obtain the office of Vice President.